 Young Sommeliers Competition

-The Chaine des Rotisseurs Young Sommelier competition is an international event with the goal of identifying and developing top talent in the service field.
-The competition begins with local competitions who’s winner will advance to regional and national competitions and finally the winner of each country’s national competition is invited to the International Competition.
-The 2022 international competition will be held in September in Germany location TBD.
+The Chaine des Rotisseurs Young Sommelier competition is an international event with the goal of identifying and developing top talent in the beverage service field.
+Globally, the competition begins with local competitions and the top scorers advance to regional and then national competition.
+Finally, the winner of each country’s national competition is invited to the International Competition, this year to be held September 10-14, 2025, in Geneva, Switzerland.

-The Alberta Regional Young Sommelier Competition is meant to bring together young service professionals in a competitive environment in order to sharpen their skills and prepare the young professionals for an exceptional career in hospitality.
+We have consolidated the Canadian National Sommelier Competition, and it is meant to bring together young service professionals in a competitive environment in order to sharpen their skills and prepare the young professionals for an exceptional career in hospitality.

 The format of the competition will be based on the Advanced Sommelier Exam conducted by the Court of Master Sommeliers.
 The Practical and Blind exam format may be modified as deemed necessary by the Judges.

 There is no cost to the competitors at any stage of this competition.
-As winners progress travel and accommodation expenses are covered entirely by the Chaine des Rotissuers.
+As winners progress travel and accommodation expenses are covered entirely by the Chaine des Rotisseurs.

 Why should you enter the Young Sommelier Competition?
 Because you could:

-• Enjoy inter-provincial and international travel, including to the finals in Paris, France.
+- Enjoy inter-provincial and international travel, including to the finals in Geneva, Switzerland.

 ◦ You take your profession and the industry seriously.